Deploy and Run Sobel Edge Detection with I/O on NVIDIA Jetson Nano

-Ethernet crossover cable to connect the target board and host PC (if the target board cannot be connected to a local network).
+Ethernet crossover cable to connect the target board and host PC (if you cannot connect the target board to a local network).

 Environment variables on the target for the compilers and libraries.
-For information on the supported versions of the compilers and libraries and their setup, see installing and setting up prerequisites for NVIDIA boards.
+For more information, see Install and Setup Prerequisites for NVIDIA Boards.

 Development Host Requirements

 GPU Coder for CUDA code generation.
 For a tutorial, see Get Started with GPU Coder (GPU Coder).

 Environment variables for the compilers and libraries.
 For more information, see Third-Party Hardware (GPU Coder) and Setting Up the Prerequisite Products (GPU Coder).

 Create a Folder and Copy Relevant Files